janbjorge/pgqueuer/CONTRIBUTING.md

 There are many ways you can contribute to PGQueuer, from writing tutorials or blog posts, improving the documentation, submitting bug reports and feature requests, or writing code which can be incorporated into PGQueuer itself.

 Below you will find a set of guidelines to follow when contributing.
-These are mostly guidelines, not rules, so use your best judgment and feel free to propose changes to this document.
+These are mostly guidelines, not rules, so use your best judgement and feel free to propose changes to this document.

 ### Reporting Bugs